Faculty Manual

 The Regional Center begins its work with students during freshman orientation, in advisement and registration and continues to provide a full range of academic support services throughout the year.
 Enrollment in the program is limited.

 Diagnostic services to non-Center students are available during inter-sessions and summer session on a limited basis.
-The Regional Centers are located:

-Learning Disabled Students (Not in the Regional Center)
+Learning Disabled Students (DSS)

 Learning Disabilities Statement for Syllabi